sophiebaud11/simple_slack-1/README.md

 2. clone to this repository to your computer by opening up Terminal, navigating to your Development folder (`cd ~/Development` on our machines) and pasting in the `git clone [REPO_NAME]` text that you copy from the repository page.
 Hit enter and should be all set. ![clone-repo](https://raw.githubusercontent.com/learninglab-dev/simple_slack/master/public/images/clone-repo.png)
 3. if you now type `ls` (for "list"), you should see a folder with the same name as your repository—this is where you are going to put your app
 4. change directories into your app's root folder by typing `cd [MY_APP]`
-5. use express-generator to create an empty express app template by typing `express —view=ejs` (go ahead and enter `ls` to take a look at what has shown up after this command)
+5. use express-generator to create an empty express app template by typing `express --view=ejs` (go ahead and enter `ls` to take a look at what has shown up after this command)
 6. install node modules with `npm install`
 7. at this point you should be able to type `npm start` and then open the app up in your web browser at [localhost:3000](http://localhost:3000).
 8. now that we have an blank template, we will want to begin adding some code, so go back to Terminal (and still inside your app's root folder), type `atom .` to open up the contents of the current directory in Atom (your text editor).